jvazquezgalvezlp/ih_datamadpt0420_project_m2/README.md

 In the data_analysis report you will see how basic conclusions are drawn based on their correlations and some self explanatory graphs.
-If you are reading this, use
+If you are reading this, you may use this jupyter to draw your own conclusions about diamonds and their prices.